Royal train: Historic use

 Some of the historic royal coaches are still preserved, two of which are on display at the Train World museum at Schaerbeek.
 From the royal coaches that served for King Leopold II and King Albert I are preserved the three most important royal coaches.
-From the royal coaches that served for King Leopold III and King Baudouin are preserved: the drawing room coach (with private rest compartment for the king), the dining coach (with big and private dining compartment and kitchen) and the sleeping coach for the king and queen (with small drawing room, sleeping compartments, bathing compartments with bathtub and compartments for the staff).
+From the royal coaches that served for King Leopold III and King Baudouin the following are preserved: the drawing room coach (with private rest compartment for the king), the dining coach (with big and private dining compartment and kitchen) and the sleeping coach for the king and queen (with small drawing room, sleeping compartments, bathing compartments with bathtub and compartments for the staff).

 Modern use (from 2000)

 For rail transport during visits of heads of state to Belgium, there is a possibility of using a first-class SNCB I11 coach with seats partially removed and a set of armchairs put in the middle of the coach.
 This arrangement was used for the first time on 30 May 2002 during the state visit of Queen Margrethe II of Denmark, for a trip from Bruges to Brussels-South, and a second time during the state visit of Queen Beatrix of the Netherlands on 22 June 2006 for a trip from Schaerbeek to Liège-Guillemins.

-In October 2019 the Royal Family used a converted 1st class train to visit Luxembourg.
+In October 2019, the royal family used a converted 1st class train to visit Luxembourg.
 They departed from the Brussels-Luxembourg railway station, to not hinder the busy train network around Brussels.

 Canada

-Royal trains have been employed to transport members of the Canadian Royal Family on numerous tours prior to the 1960s, after which the Canadian Royal Flight was predominantly used.
+Royal trains have been employed to transport members of the Canadian royal family on numerous tours prior to the 1960s, after which the Canadian Royal Flight was predominantly used.